BcryptNet/bcrypt.net/readme.md

 There are various examples in our [test-harness folder](https://github.com/BcryptNet/bcrypt.net/tree/main/IntegrationTest/TestVariousVersionsOfDotNet) and [unit-tests](https://github.com/BcryptNet/bcrypt.net/blob/main/src/BCrypt.Net.UnitTests/BCryptTests.cs)

-The simplest usage is as follows...
+The simplest usage is as follows…

 **To Hash a password:**

-## DotNet6

 File-scoped namespaces are shown; imagine curly brackets if you need to.